ParaGroup/p3arsec/README.md

 [![release](https://img.shields.io/github/release/paragroup/p3arsec.svg)](https://github.com/paragroup/p3arsec/releases/latest)
 [![HitCount](http://hits.dwyl.io/paragroup/p3arsec.svg)](http://hits.dwyl.io/paragroup/p3arsec)

 # P<sup>3</sup>ARSEC
 This repository contains parallel patterns implementations of some applications contained in the PARSEC benchmark.

-The structure and modelling of the applications is described in the paper:

-[**Bringing Parallel Patterns out of the Corner: the P<sup>3</sup>ARSEC Benchmark Suite**</br>
-Daniele De Sensi, Tiziano De Matteis, Massimo Torquati, Gabriele Mencagli, Marco Danelutto</br>
-*ACM Transactions on Architecture and Code Optimization (TACO), October 2017* </br>](https://dl.acm.org/citation.cfm?id=3132710)

-[Release v1.0](https://github.com/paragroup/p3arsec/releases/tag/v1.0) was used in the paper.

 All the applications (except x264) have been implemented by using the [FastFlow](http://calvados.di.unipi.it/) pattern-based parallel programming framework.
 Some benchmarks have been also implemented with the [SkePU2](https://www.ida.liu.se/labs/pelab/skepu/) framework and other with the [C++ Actor Framework (CAF)](https://github.com/actor-framework/actor-framework).